borgg-dev/tensorprox/README.md

 - **Principle of Least Privilege**: Miners expose only required functionality
 - **No Direct Shell Access**: Prevents interactive shell sessions
-- **Script Integrity Verification**: Validators ensure the integrity of scripts like initial_setup.sh, challenge.sh, lockdown.sh, revert.sh, gre_setup.py, and traffic_generator.py by performing SHA-256 checksum comparisons before execution.
-This prevents unauthorized modifications by miners, ensuring that only validated scripts are executed during the validation process.
+- **Script Integrity Verification**: Validators ensure the integrity of all scripts used during the round by performing SHA-256 checksum comparisons before execution.
+This prevents unauthorized modifications by miners, ensuring that only tamper-free scripts are executed during the validation process.

 # Technical Highlights